West Surrey Council

-West Surrey Council is a planned English unitary authority for the local government district of West Surrey.
+West Surrey Council is a shadow English unitary authority for the local government district of West Surrey.

-Background
+History

 As part of the Starmer ministry's planned local government reform (as set out by the English Devolution White Paper), a goal of "simpler local government structures", was set out by the government, including a commitment to phase out two tier local government structures.
 Surrey County Council applied to be part of the Devolution Priority Programme in 2025, which would fast-track the transition to a new local government arrangement.
 Surrey County Council, Mole Valley District Council, and Elmbridge Borough Council proposed a setup with two unitary authorities, whilst Epsom and Ewell, Guildford, Reigate and Banstead, Runnymede, Spelthorne, Surrey Heath, Waverley, Woking Borough Councils, and Tandridge District Council proposed a setup with three unitary authorities.

-On 28 October 2025, the government announced its decision for two authorities to cover Surrey.
-Alison McGovern, Minister of State for Local Government and Homelessness said that "although both proposals met the criteria, the proposal for two unitaries better meets the criteria in the case of Surrey".

-Timeline

-The 2026 West Surrey Council election is set to take place on 7 May 2026, with the authority taking over local government responsibilities on 1 April 2027.